XR-Experience/SEP-Project-Updates/README.md

 ```
 [Year]_[Month] (e.g 2025_03 for March 2025)
 │── README.md # Update Documentation
-│── Update_Slides.pptx # PowerPoint slides used for the update
 └── README.pdf  # PDF version of the README
 ```